Ares-Developers/Ares-docs/new/newpoweredunitlogic.rst

   Allows multiple powered units to exist, as well as allowing multiple buildings to provide power.
 Defaults to :value:`none`.

-.. note:: \ :tag:`PowersUnit=` is usable but obsolete in Ares.
-Therefore features using :tag:`PowersUnit=` won't be supported by the BugTracker or RenProj in general.

 .. note:: \ :tag:`PoweredBy=` can use multiple buildings, but be advised, using a comma to separate multiple buildings will be parsed as "or" rather than "and".
 There is no "and" capacity.